robmccoll/graphdb-testing/README.md

 | Small   | 15    | 8           | 32K      | 256K  |
 | Medium  | 20    | 8           | 1M       | 8M    |
 | Large   | 24    | 8           | 16M      | 128M  |

+For the tiny and small graphs, 100,000 edge updates will be used.
+For the medium and large graphs, 1,000,000 edge updates will be used.
+Results will be normalized to edges per second.